 - Draft of organizational policies on matters related to disability civil rights and best practices such as drafting an organizational policy on reasonable accommodation.

 - A Site visit or “Secret Shopper” to assess compliance with accessibility.

 Effective Communication (EC) is a legal requirement that ensures that people with different types of disabilities can access information.
 EC varies with the method of communication used by an individual with a disability and can involve auxiliary aids and/or services.
 The nature, length, and complexity of the communication involved and the context in which the communication is taking place, will determine what auxiliary aids and services are required.
 In order to be effective, communication must be provided in accessible formats, in a timely manner, and in a respectable way to protect the privacy of the individual.

 WHY DO I NEED TO PROVIDE EFFECTIVE COMMUNICATION?

 CCDC was founded in 1990 to implement the American’s with Disabilities Act (ADA) throughout Colorado.
-We are the leading disability civil rights organization in Colorado, stafted by people with disabilities and serving the cross-disability (all disabilities) community.
+We are the leading disability civil rights organization in Colorado, staffed by people with disabilities, and serving the cross-disability (all disabilities) community.
 CCDC provides advocacy services, legal programs, and expertise in policy, legislation, training, and consulting honed by years of research, statewide organizing, and activism.

 Contact us at 303-839-1775 for further information.